flutter-moum/flutter_open_appstore/README.md

 # open_appstore

-A Flutter plugin for opening Appstore or PlayStore
+A Flutter plugin for opening the AppStore or PlayStore

 ---